 On October 27th, 2017 comet 96P/Machholz reached its 6th Perihelion passage since it’s discovery in 1986.
 At the time Don Machholz discovered this comet it had already passed perihelion.
-96P/Machholz is a rather unusual comet, in the case of its composition (raltively low in Cyanogen) and unusual orbit for a short periodic comet (very inclinated and eccentric).
+96P/Machholz is a rather unusual comet, in the case of its composition (reltaively low in C2, C3 and Cyanogen) and unusual orbit for a short periodic comet (very inclinated and eccentric).

 In this (unusually long) post I will go into some depth regarding the inbound journey and perihelion passage of 96P/Machholz as seen by the Solar and Heliospheric Observatory (SOHO), Solar TErrestrial RElations Observatory Ahead (STEREO-A) and by some ground-based observations.